Is Trump a fan of 'Electric Boogaloo'? Russia seems to think so

-MOSCOW — Russia's top diplomat insisted Friday that Moscow wasn't interested in quarreling amid an escalating series of tit-for-tat diplomatic expulsions — accusing the U.S. of "performing a solo breakdance."
+MOSCOW — Russia's top diplomat insisted Friday that Moscow wasn't interested in quarreling amid an escalating series of tit-for-tat diplomatic expulsions, and he accused the U.S. of "performing a solo breakdance."

 Washington ordered Russia on Thursday to shutter its San Francisco consulate and close offices in Washington and New York.
 Washington gave Moscow 48 hours to comply.

-Addressing students at MGIMO University in Moscow, Foreign Minister Sergei Lavrov said Russia was eeking cooperation with its former Cold War foe.
+Addressing students at MGIMO University in Moscow, Foreign Minister Sergei Lavrov said Russia was seeking cooperation with its former Cold War foe.

 "As you know, it takes two to tango," Lavrov said.
 "But it seems to me our U.S. counterparts are performing a solo breakdance again."